Comments

 Chicago Faces $1.2 Billion Budget Shortfall in 2021: Lightfoot | Chicago News | WTTW https://t.co/NCeWigXxiB— Ron (@RonDeLord) September 2, 2020

 Cavaet: I know, this is always theoretical.
-But still, its news that the CBO is saying it.
+But still, it's news that the CBO is saying it.

 By Niv Ellis @ TheHill.com, Sept.
 2